-To learn the Good News, please watch this short (6 minute) video…
+To become Catholic, you must first learn the Good News, please watch this short (6 minute) video…

-The Good News about Jesus Christ, also called The Gospel, is the foundation of the Christian religion.
-It’s basically the kernel of the whole thing.
-Everything that is Christian comes from this kernel called The Gospel or the Good News.
+The Good News about Jesus Christ, also called The Gospel, is the foundation of Christianity, and the Catholic Church was the first Christian Church.
+The Good News (Gospel) is basically the kernel of the whole thing.
+The word “Catholic” means whole or complete, meaning that one is part of the whole of Christianity, not some denomination or sect.
+Everything that is Catholic Christian comes from this kernel called the Good News (Gospel).
 The Gospel consists of three basic truths.
 They are outlined below…

 - The first truth is that there is a God.
 Perhaps you’ve heard that there isn’t.
 Well, that’s a minority opinion if there ever was one.
 It’s also wrong.
 There is plenty of evidence in favor of God’s existence.
 If you’re not sure that there is a God, you can learn more about that here.
 If you’ve already decided there is a God, move on to the second truth.